Gnarwall19/nymeria/README.md

 **This framework was put together in order to help me better understand how testing wokrs in JavaScript.
 I Do NOT recommend ANYBODY use Nymeria for testing prodcution code!!**

 Now since that's out of the way, *how do you use Nymeria to test your code??*
-Well as of now it's a long and complicated process, BUT...
-Like this:
+~Well as of now it's a long and complicated process, BUT...~ Like this:

-1. Download / Clone this repo
-2. Copy the `proj` folder and paste it into your applications source folder
+`npm i @gnarwall19/nymeria`

-3. Create your own `tests` folder in your applications source folder
+1. Create your own `tests` folder in your applications source folder
-4. Run `npm init -y` (still in your apps source)
-5. Open the `package.json` file and remove `"main": "index.js"`
-6. Add:
-    ```
-    "scripts": {
-        "tests": "node tests"
-    },
-    ```
-7. Navigate to `proj` folder and run `npm link`
-8. Navigate back to app src folder and run `npm link nymeria`
-9. Now you SHOULD be able to run your tests with the command `node tests`
+2. In your `tests` folder, create an `index.js` file that:
+    - has a variable called nymeria that requires '@gnarwall19/nymeria'
+    - Requires your `whatever.test.js` files
+    - Finishes with `nymeria.end()` to run the exit code
+3. Write all the tests you want in your .test.js files just make sure you require them in `index.js`!
+4. Run `node tests` from your projects source in the terminal/command prompt

 ## CONSIDER THIS: ##